 “They treated him like a dog,” said Kerr’s sister, Brenda Liles.

-By Mark Wilson The Idaho Supreme Court has affirmed a lower court’s dismissal of § 1983 claims stemming from the death of a detainee who
+By Mark Wilson The Idaho Supreme Court has affirmed a lower court’s dismissal of § 1983 claims stemming from the death of a detainee who committed suicide at the Ada County Jail (ACJ).
+On September 28, 2008, Bradley Munroe was arrested for robbery.
+He was hospitalized because he was intoxicated, uncooperative and exhibiting odd behavior.

 Recently, a video was released that reveals relentless brutality in the Denver City jail by correctional officers.
 The inmate, Mr. Moreno, is mentally-ill, suicidal, and the victim of extreme violence that is unnecessary.